amazedkoumei/motion-octofeed/README.md

 $ bundle install
 ```

-or if you want to manager your gems per project, use command below
+or if you want to manage your gems per project, use command below

 ```
 $ bundle install --path bundle